SaiSampathKedari/Makefile-tutorial/index.md

-# Makefile-Tutorial
+---
+layout: default
+title: Home
+nav_order: 1
+---

-## 📘 About This Tutorial
+# 📘 Makefile Tutorial

-This repository is a hands-on tutorial on how to write Makefiles from scratch — the way they are structured and used in real-world C++ and C projects.
+This is a hands-on tutorial on how to write Makefiles from scratch — the way they are structured and used in real-world C++ and C projects.

 Before diving into Makefiles, it's essential to understand **how to manually compile and link** your code using the `g++` (or `gcc`) compiler.